DavidLuy/my-juice/README.md

 User Stories
 First-time visitor goals

-Understand the main purpose of the site and learn more about the Lunar Escape company.
+Understand the main purpose of the site and know more about the Eden Juice restaurant.
 Easily navigate throughout the site.
-Find the Sign Up form and fill it out.
+Find the order form and fill it out.
 Returning visitor goals

-Find out information about the company.
+Find out information about the restaurant.
 Locate contact information.
 Review the site's extensive gallery.
 Frequent user goals

-Check if there are any new packages to apply for in the sign-up form.
 Review the gallery for any new photos.

 Features
-This website is targeting people who want to win a trip to the moon.
+This website is targeting people who want and need fruit juice ecologically.
-They can do that by navigating to the sign-up page and filling out a form.
+They can do that by navigating to the contact page and filling out a form.
 Responsive on all device sizes.
 Existing Features
 Navigation bar